Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 These are some examples of augmented images using these methods:

 TODO: Add images

+And these are the new distributions after augmenting the datasets with the criteria implemented in `constants.py:86-111`:

+TODO: ADD PLOTS!

 However, this didn't work out well, and new models trained using these augmentation techniques, on either a single track's data or on both's, for 16-32 epochs, were not able to keep the car on the road.
 As we have already seen, the